 Art VII Duties of Members of the Board.
 Members of the Board shall serve on the Executive Committee and attend its meetings (see Art.
 VIII), shall consult with the officers concerning the direction of the Society, and shall oversee the elections of the Society (see Art.
 X).

 Art.
 VIII Meetings.
-The Society shall meet at least once in each calendar year.
+The Society shall meet at least once in each calendar year (each, a Business Meeting).
 One meeting per year shall be designated in advance as the Annual Business Meeting of the Society.

 Art.
 IX Standing Committees, There shall be the following Standing Committees of the Society: A) The Executive Committee shall consist of the Officers, Board Members, and those who have served as President within the last three years.
 The President of the Society shall serve ex-officio as Chairman of the Executive Committee.
 B) The Program Committee shall consist of the Vice-President, who shall serve ex-officio as Chairman, and any other members of the Society he shall deem it appropriate to appoint.
 C) The Society may establish other standing committees as it deems appropriate.

 Art.
 X. Nominations, Elections, and Vacancies.
 The following procedures shall govern the nomination, election, and replacement of vacant positions for all Officers and Board members with the exception of the Editor: A) Elections are held in conjunction with the Annual Business Meeting immediately preceding any December when the terms of any current Officer or Board Members are to expire.
 Prior to the Annual Business Meeting, a nominating committee appointed by the President shall prepare a slate of nominees for the positions with terms expiring and shall ensure that they select only those who are willing to serve if elected.
 They may select more than one person per position.
 A representative of the nominating committee shall send the names of the nominees via email to all members of the Society at least two weeks prior to the Annual Business Meeting.
-Any member may nominate any other member via email to the President and Vice-President in the two weeks prior to the meeting or at the meeting.
+Any member may nominate any other member via email to the President and Vice-President in the two weeks prior to or at the Annual Business Meeting.
 All nominations require a second, via email to the President and Vice-President or at the Annual Business Meeting.
-Nominees become candidates just in case they agree to serve if elected.
-B) The candidates shall be presented to the membership at the Annual Business meeting and thereafter on the website of the Society until the election is completed.
+Nominees become candidates upon agreeing to serve if elected.
+B) The candidates shall be presented to the membership at the Annual Business Meeting and thereafter on the website of the Society until the election is completed.
 Elections will be conducted by electronic vote.
 An electronic ballot will be distributed to all members immediately following the Annual Business Meeting.
 Completed ballots will be received by the Secretary-Treasurer for two weeks following their distribution.
 Those elected shall take office on December 1, when the old terms expire.
-(C) In the event that the office of Vice-President, Secretary-Treasurer, or Board Member should become vacant, the President shall appoint someone to fill the office until the next regularly scheduled election, at which time an election for the office will be held.
-D) In the event that the office of President should become vacant, the Vice-President will assume the duties of President until the next Business Meeting, at which time an interim President will be elected to serve the duration of the presidential term.
+(C) In the event that the office of Vice-President, Secretary-Treasurer, or Board Member should become vacant, the President shall appoint someone to fill the office until the next Annual Business Meeting, at which time an election for the office will be held.
+D) In the event that the office of President should become vacant, the Vice-President will assume the duties of President until the next Annual Business Meeting, at which time an interim President will be elected to serve the duration of the presidential term.

 The following procedures shall be followed for the reappointment of and selection of Editor: A) The President, Vice-President, Secretary-Treasurer, and the members of the Board (the Appointing Members) shall review the Editorship at the Executive Committee meeting immediately preceding the conclusion of the term of the then current Editor.
 The Editor will be recused from such discussions.
 At that time, the Committee will, having previously consulted with the Editor, determine whether the current Editor will be reappointed or a new Editor will be appointed.
 If it is determined that the current Editor will not be reappointed, the Appointing Members, shall select a successor.
 Both the decisions on whether or not to reappoint the Editor, and the determination of a successor will typically be determined by consensus.
 If consensus cannot be reached, the matter will be decided by the majority vote of present Appointing Members.
 Appointing Members will vote, using paper ballots.
 If no candidate succeeds in securing a majority of the cast votes, the President will make the decision on a successor.
 B) In the event that the office of Editor becomes vacant, the President shall immediately initiate discussions among the Appointing Members to replace the Editor with an interim Editor who will serve the duration of the editorial term.